syncfusion-content/xamarin-docs/Xamarin/Backdrop-Page/Header-Configuration.md

 ### Custom icons

 You can customize the default icons in the navigation header by setting the OpenIconImageSource and CloseIconImageSource properties in SfBackdropPage.
-It accepts following inputs
+It accepts following inputs:
 * FileImageSource
 * UriImageSource
 * FontImageSource